 Breathing through the nose is absolutely key, and how humans are meant to breathe most of the time, NOT the mouth.
 If you find you are a mouth breather, it must be discovered why and corrected for optimal health.
-If you are breathing through the mouth when not exerting enough energy to have to, the stress response in the body is activated and cortisol levels rise, which will also have a negative impact on your sleep.
-Humans are meant to breathe through the mouth when the body needs extra oxygen only, such as while running, exercising in different ways, and when exerting enough energy while weight lifting to need to breathe through the mouth.
+If you are breathing through the mouth when not exerting enough energy to have to, the stress response in the Healthy Body is activated and cortisol levels rise, which will also have a negative impact on your sleep.
+Humans are meant to breathe through the mouth when the Healthy Body needs extra oxygen only, such as while running, exercising in different ways, and when exerting enough energy while weight lifting to need to breathe through the mouth.
 The muscles of the shoulder and neck should also not be activated, and therefore, should not be moving when a person is breathing.
-These muscles are hardwired into the sympathetic/ autonomic nervous system thus again activating a stress response in the body.
+These muscles are hardwired into the sympathetic/ autonomic nervous system thus again activating a stress response in the Healthy Body.
 This will cause chronic over stress regardless of any “life stressors”.
 In the nose, there are passages known as “Turbinates”.
-These are filled with many nerve endings that stimulate the Parasympathetic nervous system, which is in charge of growth, repair, eliminate and digestion, which is essential to properly balance the rest of the body, so that we can be sure we are not taking three steps forward and two steps back in our exercise programs, and general health and wellness.
-When lifting weights, and with any exercise, it is crucially important to be inhaling while the body is extended and exhaling when the body contracts.
+These are filled with many nerve endings that stimulate the Parasympathetic nervous system, which is in charge of growth, repair, eliminate and digestion, which is essential to properly balance the rest of the Healthy Body, so that we can be sure we are not taking three steps forward and two steps back in our exercise programs, and general health and wellness.
+When lifting weights, and with any exercise, it is crucially important to be inhaling while the Healthy Body is extended and exhaling when the Healthy Body contracts.
 For example, during a bicep curl, the inhalation would be as you extend your arm downwards, and the exhalation would be when you curl the weight back up again.